agentmodels/agentmodels.org/chapters/8-using-gridworld-library.md

 4. Show how to create your own agent and run it on gridworld.
 Random agent.
 Epsilon-greedy agent instead of softmax.

 2. Write a POMDP.
 Could be line-world also: if state 1 says so, you go right, otherwise you go left.
 POMDP has `transition`, `beliefToAction`, `observation` functions.
 The startState will contain the latentState that agent is uncertain about.
 Work with `beliefDelay` agent to show comparison between optimal and boundVOI.
 Maybe discuss beliefAgent in footnotes.
-[Simulate should be flexible enough to implement some other kinds of agent.
-What about RL agents who don't know the transition or reward function?]

-2. Write a POMDP.
-Could be line-world also: if state 1 says so, you go right, otherwise you go left.
-POMDP has `transition`, `beliefToAction`, `observation` functions.
-The startState will contain the latentState that agent is uncertain about.
-Work with `beliefDelay` agent to show comparison between optimal and boundVOI.
-Maybe discuss beliefAgent in footnotes.
-[Simulate should be flexible enough to implement some other kinds of agent.
-What about RL agents who don't know the transition or reward function?]

 5. Bandits.
 Show how to create bandit problems.
 Run POMDP agents.
 Create your own POMDP agent.